The Role of the UN Secretary-General

 • The secretary-general, appointed by the General Assembly’s 193 member states, serves as the chief administrative officer of the United Nations.

-• Common responsibilities include making appointments to UN posts, overseeing peacekeeping missions, and mediating conflict.
+• Common responsibilities include making appointments to UN posts, overseeing peacekeeping missions, mediating conflict, and coordinating UN responses to global emergencies.

 • Previous secretaries-general have often struggled to balance the role’s competing interests.
-Current officeholder António Guterres has focused on climate change, peacekeeping, and reforming UN management.
+Current officeholder António Guterres has focused on climate change, peace and human rights, and UN reform.

 Introduction

 The United Nations’ first secretary-general, Trygve Lie, called it the most difficult job in the world.
 Some of the difficulty lies in the job description.
-Though U.S. President Franklin D. Roosevelt, several years before the United Nations’ creation, saw the secretary-general’s role as that of a “world moderator,” the UN charter refers to the secretary-general as the body’s “chief administrative officer.”
-Each of the nine secretaries to date has tended to favor one of these roles.
+Though U.S. President Franklin D. Roosevelt, several years before the United Nations’ creation, saw the secretary-general’s role as that of a “world moderator,” the UN Charter formally defines the secretary-general as the body’s “chief administrative officer.”
+Each of the nine secretaries to date has tended to favor one of these two approaches to the role.

 More From Our Experts

-The current secretary-general, Portugal’s António Guterres, has focused on advancing sustainable development and regulating digital technologies, even as he has faced a staggering range of crises, including worsening climate change, the COVID-19 pandemic, and Russia’s war in Ukraine.
-Despite the challenges that all secretaries-general have confronted, what appears to be constant is the ambiguous nature of the position itself—a role bifurcated between the tasks of “secretary” and “general,” and almost always more of the former than the latter.
+The current secretary-general, former Portuguese Prime Minister António Guterres, has spent his two terms focused on advancing sustainable development, promoting peace and human rights, and reforming the UN system—all while facing a staggering range of crises, including worsening climate change, the COVID-19 pandemic, and wars in the Gaza Strip, Ukraine, and elsewhere.
+While all secretaries-general have confronted varying challenges, what appears to be constant is the ambiguous nature of the position itself—a role bifurcated between the tasks of “secretary” and “general,” often leaning more toward the former.

 What is the UN secretary-general?